Matrix representations of frame and lifted-graphic matroids correspond to gain functions: Introduction

+\begin{mainthm} Let $M$ be a 3-connected matroid of rank greater than two.
+Let $\GB$ be a loopless biased graph representing $M$ and let $\FF$ be a field.

+\textup{(i)} The canonical frame matrices given by two $\FF^\times$-gain functions $\vp$ and $\psi$ realizing $\GB$ are projectively equivalent if and only if $\vp$ and $\psi$ are switching equivalent.

+\textup{(ii)} The canonical lift matrices given by two $\FF^+$-gain functions $\vp$ and $\psi$ realizing $\GB$ are projectively equivalent if and only if $\vp$ and $\psi$ are switching-and-scaling equivalent.

+\textup{(iii)} Provided $\GB$ has no vertex whose deletion leaves a biased graph with no unbalanced cycles, no canonical frame matrix representation is projectively equivalent to any canonical lift matrix representation of $M$. \end{mainthm}

+In fact, we can say more.
+Theorem \ref{mainthm1a} follows from the stronger statements of our Theorems \ref{T:ProjectiveIsSwitching} and \ref{thm:proj_equiv_iff_switching_equiv_bal_vertex}.
+Together these also give necessary and sufficient conditions for projective equivalence of a canonical lift matrix and a canonical frame matrix representation.
+Examples that are not 3-connected for which the conclusions of Theorem \ref{mainthm1a} do not hold are not difficult to construct, so the hypothesis that $M$ be 3-connected is necessary.

+Let $M$ be a linearly representable frame or lifted-graphic matroid.
+Not only may $M$ have projectively inequivalent matrix representations arising as canonical matrix representations from the same biased graph, but there may also be different biased graphs representing $M$.
+We say a matrix representation is \emph{particular to} the biased graph $\GB$ when it is a canonical matrix arising from a gain function realizing $\GB$.
+Zaslavsky has conjectured the following.

+\begin{mainconj}[\cite{Zaslavsky:BG2}] Let $\GB$ be a biased graph, where $G$ is sufficiently connected, and let $\FF$ be a field.
+If $F\GB$ (resp., $L\GB$) is linearly representable over $\FF$ then $F\GB$ (resp., $L\GB$) has a canonical representation particular to $\GB$. \end{mainconj} Zaslavsky subsequently further conjectured the following.

+\begin{mainconj}[Zaslavsky, personal communication] Let $\GB$ be a biased graph, where $G$ is sufficiently connected, and let $\FF$ be a field.
+Every $\FF$\-/representation of $F\GB$ (respectively $L\GB$) is projectively equivalent to a canonical representation. \end{mainconj}

+Geelen, Gerards, and Whittle prove Conjecture \ref{con:Z4} for 3-connected matroids in \cite{JGT22177}, though the result is not explicitly stated (it appears in the proof of their Theorem 1.4).
+Surprisingly, a result even stronger than Conjectures \ref{con:Z3} and \ref{con:Z4} holds:

-\begin{thm}[Main Result I] Let $M$ be a 3-connected frame matroid or lifted-graphic matroid, let $(G,\mc B)$ be a biased graph representing $M$, and let $A$ be an $\bb F$-representation of $M$. \begin{itemize} \item[(1)] $A$ is projectively equivalent to a canonical representation. \item[(2)] If $(G,\mc B)$ is properly unbalanced, then $A$ is projectively equivalent to a canonical representation particular to $(G,\mc B)$. \item[(3)] If $(G,\mc B)$ is properly unbalanced and loopless, then $A$ is projectively equivalent to a canonical representation particular to and unique with respect to $(G,\mc B)$. \end{itemize} \end{thm}
+\begin{mainthm} Let $M$ be a 3-connected matroid, and let $\FF$ be a field.
+Let $A$ be a matrix over $\FF$ representing $M$ and let $\GB$ be a biased graph representing $M$.
+Then $A$ is projectively equivalent to a canonical representation particular to $\GB$. \end{mainthm}

-Theorem \ref{thm:all_reps_eqiv_to_cannonical} is an immediate corollary of our other three more specific main results Theorems \ref{T:ProjectiveIsSwitching}, \ref{T:MainTheorem1}, and \ref{thm:MainThm_bal_vertex_case}.
-We note that 3-connectivity is necessary in Theorem \ref{thm:all_reps_eqiv_to_cannonical} because frame representations and lift representations may be combined using 1- and 2-sums (see, e.g., \cite[Section 5.2]{Zaslavsky:BG4}) to obtain a representation that is neither of the two types.